...

 It would not be difficult for your spouse to argue that he or she was living elsewhere when you are arguing that he or she is living with you in the home.
 If at all possible, it would be good to get their name with yours on a rental application or lease agreement.
 If your spouse has another apartment or place to stay it may be worthwhile to ask him or her why that is and if that needs to continue.

-Representing to others that you are married can be proven in a variety of ways.
-Sometimes people will have celebrations after agreeing to a common-law marriage.
-If you and your spouse invited over people to your home to celebrate your informal marriage, then this would be proof of holding out to others that you are married.
+You can prove that you represent yourselves as married in various ways.
+For instance, some people hold celebrations after agreeing to a common-law marriage.
+If you and your spouse invited others to your home to celebrate your informal marriage, this would serve as proof that you are holding yourselves out to others as married.
 Referring to your spouse as your husband or wife in casual conversation, email, or in other settings is also an indication that you are husband and wife.

 What rights to inherit property does a common law spouse have in Texas?

 Inheritance rights of a common-law spouse are equivalent to those of a spouse married in a traditional ceremony.
 Keep in mind that you will need to prove the common law marriage which can take some effort to do.
 This is why we just spent a few paragraphs discussing how you can prove a common-law marriage and what evidence may be helpful if you are attempting to do this.
-There is much less of an effort for a person married via a traditional ceremony when it comes to asserting the rights of a spouse in inheriting property.
+A person married through a traditional ceremony faces much less effort when asserting their rights as a spouse in inheriting property.
 It is simply easier to have a will than to try and prove that you were validly married via the common law.

 Importance of having a will for common law spouses

-If your common-law spouse dies without a will then you will need to prove that the two of you were married.
-Keep in mind that while you are attempting to marshal the necessary evidence to prove that you were common law married to your deceased spouse, there will be other family members who will be attempting to contract your position.
+If your common-law spouse dies without a will, you will need to prove that you were married.
+Keep in mind that while you gather the necessary evidence to demonstrate your common-law marriage to your deceased spouse, other family members may try to contest your position.
 This includes the children of your spouse (if they are not also your children) as well as your spouse’s immediate family.
 This is why the estate planning attorneys with the Law Office of Bryan Fagan will always recommend that you have a will.

 This is not just an issue that is limited to common-law spouses.
 Anyone who dies without a will runs the risk of having a judge be the ultimate determiner of where their property ends up after they pass away.
-If you are someone who is common law married, then it should be twice as much of a concern for you.
+If you are in a common-law marriage, this should be a significant concern for you.
 The reason is that not only are you leaving yourself susceptible to harming yourself, your spouse, and even your extended family and others by not having a will.

 Benefits of having a will for property distribution